ufs-community/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

 Model Configurations
 ====================

 The UFS MR Weather App can be configured at four out-of-the-box resolutions with two different compsets, ``GFSv15p2`` or ``GFSv16beta``.
-Those compsets
-invoke physics suites that use or not an ocean-evolving parameterization depending on the initial data provided.
+These compsets invoke physics suites that use or not an ocean-evolving parameterization depending on the initial data provided.
 See the Introduction for more information on the physics suites provided with the release and see the frequently-asked questions (:ref:`FAQ <faq>`) section for more information on compsets, physics suites, and initial datasets.

 * Details of available component sets and resolutions are available from the ``query_config`` tool located in the ``cime/scripts`` directory